StochasticOscillator

 Extends

-is a momentum indicator that compares a security’s closing price to its price range over a specific time period.
+BaseBarsIndicator The is a momentum indicator that compares a security’s closing price to its price range over a specific time period.
 This indicator is shown as two lines on a chart:

 - %K, which is the main line representing the level of the Stochastic Oscillator.